Elaina is offered $1,000,000 dollars to attend five parties. What's the Catch?

-I gagged at the thought, desperately trying to find a way to escape, I could feel his eyes on me, watching my ever mood.
+I gagged at the thought, desperately trying to find a way to escape, I could feel his eyes on me, watching my every mood.
 I straightened my shoulders, trying to come to grips with my situation.
 I swallowed down my bile and turned to face him.
-"Okay."
-I croaked out.
+"Okay," I croaked out.

 He smiled his approval and brought out two wine goblets.
 Well, maybe I could pretend it’s wine.